-Transgender Muay Thai fighters are more visible now than ever before.
+Transgender Muay Thai fighters are more visible than ever before.

 Nong Toom is revered as the world’s first transgender Muay Thai fighter.
-She famously financed her gender reassignment surgery through fighting, and her story was the subject of the movie Beautiful Boxer.
-Throughout her fighting career, she fought both men and women, travelling to several countries to do so.
+She famously financed her gender affirmation surgery through fighting, and her story was the subject of the movie Beautiful Boxer.
+Throughout her fighting career, she fought both men and cis women, travelling to several countries to do so.
 In 2007, she fought Jorina Baars in Holland, and the following year, she fought on K1 Max Scandinavia against Pernilla Johansson.
 After taking a break from fighting, she made a ‘comeback’ in an exhibition bout with Zahrah Memon in 2013.
 Her last fight was against Tracy Lockwood in 2014.
 Outside of Muay Thai, she’s also had a career in acting and modelling.

 Nong Rose Baan Jaroensuk

-Nong Rose has fought at Rajadamnern several times since then, one of which was a rather strange match up with Kompayak Singmanee, a 48-year-old former Lumpini champion who had been retired for twenty years.
+Nong Rose has fought at Rajadamnern several times since then, one of which was a strange match up with Kompayak Singmanee, a 48-year-old former Lumpini champion who had been retired for twenty years.
 One Songchai arranged the fight in a move to make headlines, and put 2.5 million baht on the line to draw even more attention.
 Of course, Nong Rose won the fight, after which she was then given a shot at the stadium’s super flyweight title in November.
 This fight ended her winning streak, but had she won, she would have been the first transgender stadium champion in Thailand.

 Unlike Nong Rose, Angie hasn’t had very much international publicity.
 In fact, if it wasn’t for her training partner, Sylvie Von Duuglas-Ittu, we might not know very much about her at all.
-This is surprising, because Angie recently made history by becoming the first trans woman to fight at Lumpini Stadium.
+This is surprising, because Angie recently made history by becoming the first openly trans woman to fight at the new Lumpini Stadium.
 Sylvie has documented Angie’s career and posted several interviews with her.

 Angie began fighting at the age of 30, long after she transitioned.
 When you consider how new she is to Muay Thai, her story becomes even more incredible.